kartben/lorawan-adt-demo/README.md

     ![](assets/thethingsstack-console-app-logs.png)

+---

-Note: If you do not own a Dragino LHT-65 temperature sensor, or even an actual gateway, we still have you covered.
-The Things Stack allow you to simulate uplink messages, effectively allowing you to pretend that an actual device is sending data.
+**Note**: If you do not own a Dragino LHT-65 temperature sensor, or even an actual gateway, we still have you covered!
+The Things Stack allows you to simulate uplink messages, effectively allowing you to pretend that an actual device is sending data.

-Head over to the "Messaging" section of your end node in the Things Stack Console, and use any of the following payload examples (hex-encoded) to simulate uplink traffic:
+Just create a random device in your application (frequency plan, activation mode, etc. don't really matter in this case), Then head over to the "**Messaging**" section of the device, and use any of the following payload examples (hex-encoded) to simulate uplink traffic:

 ```default
 cb f2 07 f5 01 c7 01 07 bd 7f ff